-- Leading the development of future mobility engagement through forums and working groups; - Leading the delivery of individual interventions; - Act as partners and stakeholders in future mobility interventions led by other organisations; - Working with stakeholders to encourage them to fulfil their roles in delivering the strategy and future mobility more widely; - Working with stakeholders to ensure there is best practice, consistency, sharing of resources and wider partnering in delivering future mobility; - Working with stakeholders to build future mobility and integration of mobility, energy and digital communications into their policies and practices; - Working with stakeholders to support the delivery of the infrastructure necessary for future mobility; - Developing guidance and tools to support the delivery of future mobility interventions, pilots and monitoring; - Developing more detailed strategies for specific subject areas (e.g. hubs and electrified mobility); - Leading the development of tools through which future mobility knowledge, understanding and skills can be increased (e.g. the shared knowledge hub); - Engaging with stakeholders to make the case for funding future mobility; and - Developing monitoring and evaluation frameworks.
+Leading the development of future mobility engagement through forums and working groups; Leading the delivery of individual interventions;

+Act as partners and stakeholders in future mobility interventions led by other organisations;

+Working with stakeholders to encourage them to fulfil their roles in delivering the strategy and future

+Working with stakeholders to ensure there is best practice, consistency, sharing of resources and wider partnering in delivering future mobility; Working with stakeholders to build future mobility and integration of mobility, energy and digital communications into their policies and practices; Working with stakeholders to support the delivery of the infrastructure necessary for future mobility; Developing guidance and tools to support the delivery of future mobility interventions, pilots and

+Developing more detailed strategies for specific subject areas (e.g. hubs and electrified mobility); Leading the development of tools through which future mobility knowledge, understanding and skills can be increased (e.g. the shared knowledge

+Engaging with stakeholders to make the case for

+Developing monitoring and evaluation frameworks.